quickpose/quickpose-ios-sdk/README.md

 ------------------

 Register for your free SDK key on [https://dev.quickpose.ai](https://dev.quickpose.ai), usage limits apply.
-SDK Keys are linked to your bundle ID, please check your SDK Key before distributing to the App Store.
+SDK Keys are linked to your bundle ID, please check Key before distributing to the App Store.

 Getting Started
 ------------------